The world-medium cannot be an empty space

 2

-values in n dimensions (the height of the tetrahedron), all other values
+dimensions (height of the "Dn-tetrahedron"), all other values can be calculated.

-to (Dn+1), the triangular faces of the tetrahedron are divided into 3
+triangular faces of the tetrahedron are divided into 3 sub-faces (see lower

-sub-faces, which, with the base area and the specific height from the table
+figures 9; 10; 11), which, with the base area and the specific height hn

-smaller the heights and the greater the number of sub-faces, which indicates
+and vertices (OPn), and the greater the number of sub-faces.

 pix